Measuring Epistemic Humility in Multimodal Large Language Models: Additional Details

 \subsection{Prompt for Automatic Question Generation}

-In our HumbleBench construction pipeline, we utilized GPT-4-Turbo with a detailed prompt to generate the initial question pool.
-As illustrated in Figure~\ref{fig:prompt}, this prompt supplied the model with rich, structured information for each image, including annotated objects, relations, and attributes.
-To ensure scalability and consistency, it also mandated that the output be a machine-readable JSON object, which allowed for seamless integration into our database.
+In our HumbleBench construction pipeline, we used GPT-4-Turbo with a detailed prompt to generate the initial question pool.
+As illustrated in Figure~\ref{fig:prompt}, this prompt supplied the model with structured information for each image, including annotated objects and relations as well as candidate attributes.
+To keep the generation process consistent, it required a machine-readable JSON object that could be parsed directly into our database.

-The prompt's core design enforces a set of strict rules to ensure the benchmark's quality and rigor.
+The prompt enforces rules intended to preserve question validity.
 Key constraints required each question to target only a single hallucination type (Object, Attribute, or Relation), to include ``None of the above'' as a mandatory option, and to feature plausible yet incorrect distractors.
-Furthermore, to prevent ambiguity and data leakage, the prompt explicitly forbade the use of annotation artifacts (like object indices) and required that questions be unanswerable without the image.
-This rigorous design was essential for producing questions that specifically probe a model's visual faithfulness.
+To prevent ambiguity and data leakage, the prompt also forbade the use of annotation artifacts (such as object indices) and required that questions be unanswerable without the image.
+These constraints make the generated candidates suitable for probing visual faithfulness after manual verification.

 The noise-image experiment is designed to measure a model's visual faithfulness when presented with non-informative visual input.
 To conduct this test, we programmatically generated a static noise image, which was used as a substitute for all original images in the HumbleBench benchmark.